Head Lice Removal And Prevention

 - Empty egg cases or dead eggs are called nits.
 These are clear, opaque, and almost see through.

-- Do not rely on a product that claims to kill lice and their nits as it is the eggs that need to be killed or removed.
+- Don’t rely on a product that claims to kill lice and their nits.
+It is the eggs that need to be killed or removed.

 - Viable lice eggs are never white in colour.

-- Female lice lay 3 to 5 eggs per day and live for 30 days, they need a male to mate with.
+- Female lice lay 3 to 5 eggs per day and live for 30 days.

-- Lice eggs take 7 to 10 days to hatch and another 7 to 10 days to be mature enough to mate.
+- Lice eggs take 7-10 days to hatch and another 7-10 days to be mature enough to mate.

 What Do I Look For?